 When engaging the services of an independent services provider, the following three criteria must all be satisfied to classify the individual as an Independent Contractor:

 - Freedom From Control

 - Work Outside the Usual Scope of the Employer's Business

 To assure compliance with the law, the University has a process when paying an Independent Contractor/Consultant.

-To view Northeastern University's Independent Contractor Policy, please see the Administrative Manual.
+To view Northeastern University's Independent Contractor Policy, please see the Policy of the Classification of Independent Contractors.
 For all Independent Contractors/Consultants questions contact Accounts Payable, Legal Counsel or Procurement Services.